 - Programs must be flexible enough to succeed whether or not in-person organizing is possible due to COVID-19.

 - Preference will be given to programs that incorporate relational organizing tactics, i.e. volunteers and supporters reaching out directly to their friends and family.

 - Organizations with an annual budget of over $2 million are eligible to apply for grant funding to support youth civic engagement work, but not legislative engagement work.

 - Programs must complete a grant report at the end of their grant-funded project – see CaPA’s grant report guidelines.

 NOTE: We are interested in learning about programs that meet the criteria listed above, but are always open to new and innovative ideas.
 Organizations do not need to meet all of the criteria listed in order to apply.

-Please complete the following RFP by July 10th.
 The RFP will be updated if grantmaking ends.
 501(c)(3), 501(c)(4), and PAC organizations are welcome to apply.
 Please indicate the legal status of your organization in the proposal.

 Clean and Prosperous America RFP